I am a Ph.D. candidate at the University of North Carolina at Chapel Hill, where I work on computer vision with Roni Sengupta.

-I received my M.S.E. in Biomedical Engineering & Data Science from Johns Hopkins University where I was advised by Brian Caffo.
-Before that, I received my B.S.E. in Biomedical Engineering from Northeastern University under the supervision of Ming Qian at Shenzhen Institute of Advanced Technology.
+Earlier in my academic journey, I completed my B.S.E. in Biomedical Engineering at Northeastern University under the guidance of Ming Qian at the Shenzhen Institute of Advanced Technology.

 Opinions are my own and do not represent any affiliated organizations.